Skip to navigation Skip to content Skip to subnav

 (4) vehicles and associated equipment.
 (Added 1993, No. 197 (Adj.
 Sess.), § 2; amended 1999, No. 62, § 82; 2007, No. 192 (Adj.
 Sess.), § 6.025, eff.
 June 7, 2008; 2011, No. 64, § 1, eff.
 June 2, 2011.)

-§ 7055.
-Telecommunications company coordination
+• § 7055.
+Originating carrier coordination

-(a) Every telecommunications company under the jurisdiction of the Public Utility Commission offering access to the public network shall make available, in accordance with rules adopted by the Public Utility Commission, the universal emergency telephone number 911 for use by the public in seeking assistance from fire, police, medical, and other emergency service providers through a public safety answering point.
+(a) Every originating carrier offering access to the public switched telephone network shall make available, in accordance with requirements established by the Federal Communications Commission, the universal emergency telephone number 911 for use by the public in seeking assistance from fire, police, medical, and other emergency service providers through a public safety answering point and shall deliver their customers’ 911 calls to the point of interconnection defined by the Board.

-(b) Every local exchange telecommunications provider shall provide the ANI and any other information required by rules adopted under section 7053 of this title to the Board, or to any administrator of the Enhanced 911 database, for purposes of maintaining the Enhanced 911 database.
+(b) Every originating carrier shall provide the ANI, if applicable, and any other information required by rules adopted under section 7053 of this title to the Board, or to any administrator of 911 databases, solely for purposes of maintaining the 911 databases and for purposes outlined in subdivisions 7059(a)(1)(B) and (D) of this title, unless such information is provided by submission to the Vermont 911 ALI database, in case the information may also be used for the purposes outlined in subdivision 7059(a)(1)(A) of this title.
 Each such provider shall be responsible for updating the information at a frequency specified by such rules.
-All persons receiving confidential information under this section, as defined by the Public Utility Commission, shall use it solely for the purposes of providing emergency 911 services, and shall not disclose such confidential information for any other purpose.
+All persons receiving confidential information under this subsection, as defined by section 7059 of this title, shall use it solely for the purposes specified in subdivision 7059(a)(1) of this title and shall not disclose such confidential information for any other purpose.

 (e) Each local exchange telecommunications provider in the State shall file with the Public Utility Commission tariffs for each service element necessary for the provision of Enhanced 911 services.
-The Public Utility Commission shall review each company’s proposed tariff, and shall ensure that tariffs for each necessary basic service element are effective within six months of filing.
+The Public Utility Commission shall review each company’s proposed tariff and shall ensure that tariffs for each necessary basic service element are effective within six months after filing.
 The Department of Public Service, by rule or emergency rule, may establish the basic service elements that each company must provide for in tariffs.
 Such tariffs must be filed with the Public Utility Commission within 60 days after the basic service elements are established by the Department of Public Service.
-(Added 1993, No. 197 (Adj.
-Sess.), § 2; amended 2011, No. 64, § 1, eff.
-June 2, 2011.)

 (a) Each municipality, by its legislative body, may participate in the Enhanced 911 system.
 Municipalities choosing to participate shall identify all building locations and other public and private locations frequented by the public and shall cooperate in the development and maintenance of the necessary databases.
 The Board shall work with municipalities to identify nonmonetary incentives designed to streamline and reduce the administrative burdens imposed by this requirement.
 Any municipality that changes its system for addresses shall ensure that the modified address system is consistent with the standards established by the Board.